 As soon as practicable after a report on an inspection of the kind referred to in section 11 is given to the responsible Minister, the responsible Minister is to give the Commonwealth Minister a copy of the report.

-[Section 21 amended by No. 1 of 2000 s.
+[Section 21 amended: No. 1 of 2000 s.
 10.]

 22. Disclosure of information by officials restricted